 The resident agrees to pay all fees specified, to observe all rules and regulations of Jacksonville University and to abide by the Code of Conduct, Residential Life Policies, this contract, and any addendum, as well as other University publications/policies.
 Residents assume total responsibility for their room/suite/apartment and for the behavior and activities which occur within all assigned living areas.
 Failure to fulfill the terms of the above may lead to termination of this contract, removal from on-campus housing, and discipline action resulting in a sanction including and up to expulsion.

-The following fees (per semester) are subject to approval and change by the Board of Trustees:
+- The following fees outlined herein (per semester) are subject to approval and change by the Board of Trustees.

 Apartment Dining Plans

 |Dining Plan||Rate per Semester|

 |50 Meals + $400 Flex||$825|